-We will now use $\tilde{\mbox{ }}$ to denote left-moving modes in order to avoid confusions with the components of the conjugate spinor.
-Using these operators the mass formula and the level matching condition for the closed superstring are respectively:
+To avoid confusions with the components of the conjugate spinor, we use a tilde to denote left-moving modes.
+In terms of these operators, the mass formula and level matching condition for the closed superstring respectively read